wxl/blogofobe/docs/config_file.rst

 Site Configuration
 ||||||||||||||||||

-In Blogofile, the "site" corresponds with the ``_site`` directory that blogofile builds.
+In blogofobe, the "site" corresponds with the ``_site`` directory that blogofobe builds.
 Even if your site is primarily used as a blog, think of the "site" as the parent of the blog.
 The site has it's own namespace within ``_config.py`` called ``site``.

 .. _config-site-url: